 Golden Bay Beach Hotel is nestled on the edge of the tourist part of Larnaca, right on a long and wide sandy beach.
-Located only 10 km from the town centre, 15 km from Larnaca International Airport and 30 minutes from the capital city of Nicosia, the prestigious five star hotel is reputed for its excellent facilities, impeccable service as well as its fine cuisine and luxury surroundings.
+Located only 10 km from the town center, 15 km from Larnaka International Airport, and 30 minutes from the capital city of Nicosia, the prestigious five-star hotel is reputed for its excellent facilities, impeccable service as well as its fine cuisine and luxury surroundings.

-Golden Bay Beach Hotel can arrange transportation upon guest’s request, whether it is private taxis for an individual or a bus for 22 people.
+The Golden Bay Beach Hotel can arrange transportation upon a guest’s request, whether it is private taxis or small buses.

-There is also a public bus service, which stops directly in front of the hotels that can take you into town and back.
-The bus schedule varies according to season and can be provided from the front desk.
+There is also a public bus service, which stops directly in front of the Hotels.
+The bus schedule varies according to season and more information can be provided by the front desk staff members.

 *it is important to note that, if there is no taxi at the hotel’s premises, a taxi will be called and will take a maximum of 15 minutes to arrive at the hotel (depending on traffic).